Sleep Hygiene explained

 For several centuries, sleep was known to be important to humans, but was basically thought of as a time where we got to “rest” and our minds and bodies essentially “shut off.”
 While it’s true that our bodies do, in a sense, “shut off” during sleep (in that they don’t really move), it’s since been debunked that our minds are not active during sleep.

 For this reason, scientists and researchers looking at sleep must rely on other study methods in their efforts to answer this often-complex question.
 Below, we dive into a few of the strongest and most-compelling theories surrounding the reasons why we sleep.
-Several of these theories have essentially been accepted by the majority of doctors and other experts, but some aspects have still neither been proven or disproven.
+Several of these theories have essentially been accepted by most doctors and other experts, but some aspects have still neither been proven or disproved.

 There is no doubt that sleep plays a critical role in the function of our brains as well as numerous other systems, including the immune system, the cardiovascular system, the digestive system, and more.
 However, questions about the evolution of sleep as a necessity remain.
 Here are three theories that experts have about why we sleep.